About Autism

 How does autism impact people?

 Autism is a hidden or invisible disability.
-You can’t see if someone is autistic just by looking at them; some people might not have been diagnosed when you met them.
-There are some behaviours and ways of communication that an autistic person may use, but these aren’t universal, as every autistic person is different.
+You can’t see if someone is Autistic just by looking at them; some people might not have been diagnosed when you met them.
+There are some features, characteristics, and ways of communication that an Autistic person may use, but these aren’t universal, as every Autistic person is different.

 The characteristics of autism vary from one person to another, but there are some areas of difference.